Article Translations: (Spanish)

 Besides diarrhea, shigellosis can cause:

 Shigellosis can lead to dehydration.
-In rare cases, other complications like arthritis, seizures, and kidney problems can happen.
+In rare cases, other problems like arthritis, seizures, and kidney problems can happen.

 Shigellosis is very contagious.
+It is most common in younger children, so outbreaks can happen in childcare settings and schools.
 People can get infected through contact with something contaminated by stool (poop) from an infected person, such as:

 To see if your child has shigellosis, the doctor will take a stool sample to test for Shigella bacteria.